1npo/nwsc/README.md

 - Logo by [LogoMVP](https://logomvp.com), which was created by [Eduardo Higareda](https://x.com/lentesdev)
 - Icon in the logo is from [Phosphor Icons](https://phosphoricons.com/)
 - [Bruno](https://www.usebruno.com) and [Swagger UI](https://swagger.io/tools/swagger-ui/) were very helpful for exploring the API
-- The way `nwsc` displays hourly forecast data was inspired by DarkSky, specifically [this article](https://nightingaledvs.com/dark-sky-weather-data-viz/))
+- The presentation of hourly forecast data was inspired by DarkSky, specifically [this article](https://nightingaledvs.com/dark-sky-weather-data-viz/)

 ## Contributing
 - See [CONTRIBUTING.md](CONTRIBUTING.md) for instructions on how to contribute to `nwsc`